 The first step in creating a sales funnel strategy is to identify your target audience.
 This means determining the characteristics of your ideal customer and understanding their needs, wants, and pain points.
 This will help you create targeted marketing messages and offers that are more likely to resonate with your audience.

 To do this, consider conducting market research to gather data on your target audience.
 This could include surveying current customers, conducting focus groups, or analyzing industry trends.
-You may also want to create customer personas, which are fictional representations of your ideal customers based on real data and research.
+Additionally, you might wish to develop customer personas, which are fictitious depictions of your ideal clients based on accurate research and data.

 Determine your marketing channels